prismicio/prismic-gatsby/docs/previews.md

 - Query for your preview data with `usePrismicPreview` on your preview endpoint.
-- With your new `previewData`, use Gatsby's `navigate` function to route to the returned `path`, passing your `previewData` along in `location.state`.
+- With your new `previewData`, use Gatsby's `navigate` function to route to the returned `path`, passing your `previewData` along in `window`.
-- On your page or template, read your `previewData` from `location.state` and pass it to the `mergePrismicPreviewData` helper function along with your normal static data from Gatsby.
+- On your page or template, read your `previewData` from `window` and pass it to the `mergePrismicPreviewData` helper function along with your normal static data from Gatsby.
 - Pass your merged data to your template exactly where you would your static data!